OpenStackweb/oid-sweden-2024/src/pages/content-pages/hungary.md

 ## Data privacy information, Recording, Compliance

 By registering I give my consent to the data controllers to collect, process and use my personal data for the purposes of processing my registration and sending a reminder letter.
-Data controllers: OpenInfra Foundation (your company data or a link to your Privacy Policy?) and Deutsche Telekom IT Solutions Hungary Kft(Cg.: 01-09-877517, H-1097 Budapest, Kˆnyves K·lm·n krt.
+Data controllers: [OpenInfra Foundation](https://openinfra.dev/privacy-policy) and Deutsche Telekom IT Solutions Hungary Kft(Cg.: 01-09-877517, H-1097 Budapest, Kˆnyves K·lm·n krt.
 36.).

 During the event, photo and video recordings will be taken.
 These can be published in connection with reporting on the